billyndroid/parallax-magic/README.md

 Parallax effects - am experimenting with photographs but may have to design my own assets in Photoshop.

 Portfolio Carousel - Must look pretty but most importantly have some projects of increasing substance as I progress.
 Highlight all you have learned as you go.

+Ideally portfolio will contain:

+One static site with no slacking on design, movement etc

+One dynamic site with some interesting usage of data, eg mixing financial data with weather data and presenting it to check if there are correlations.
+Could be interesting.

+One JS game using canvas - Have been building a simple frogger style game called Nutty Squirrel.

+JS project ????

 Merchendise Section - Using an API of a local company that is growing with hopes of impressing and getting a job :D